See the appropriate section below that applies to the type of continuing competency question you have. The sections include:

 • Those approved by recognized national nursing organizations.
 They should make their approval/accreditation information available to nurses prior to registering, and this information must be included on the certificate to be accepted.
 KBN will accept these courses for the same number of contact hours awarded.

 • Those approved by any state board of nursing.

 Q: Where can I find a list of approved CE providers?

-A: You can view and/or print the CE Provider List [PDF Format - 94k], or you may request a copy of the list by contacting the KBN office.
+A: You can view and/or print the KBN-approved CE Provider List.
 A list of National Nursing Organizations recognized by KBN for CE is provided here.
 If a provider that is approved by one of these organizations offers a course you wish to take, that course will be accepted by KBN for the same number of contact hours.

 Q: I would like to offer CE courses to other nurses and award contact hours for these classes.
 What must I do to get KBN approval for these courses?

-A: KBN does not offer approval of each individual course, instead KBN approves the providers of the courses.
-If you would like to become a KBN-approved CE provider, you will need to submit an Application for Initial Provider Approval [PDF Format - 84KB] to KBN.
-A copy of the application can also be obtained by contacting the KBN office.
+A: KBN does not offer approval of individual courses; instead KBN approves the providers of the courses.
+If you would like to become a KBN-approved CE provider, you will need to submit a completed Application for Initial Provider Approval to KBN for review.

 Back to Top

 Q: Do I need to send in my CE hours?

 A: You are not required to submit CE certificates to KBN unless requested to do so through the CE audit.
 Nurses must retain records of their CE/competency for at least 5 years following a licensure period.